mayaw0403/CS6456-Team1-Real-Time-Translation-App/README.md

 ---

 Thank you for checking out our project!
-We hope our Real-Time Translation Chat App helps you communicate seamlessly across different languages.
+We hope our LinguaLink App helps you communicate seamlessly across different languages.